ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 Of course, storyboarding isn't so limiting as to only allow rough lines sketches.
 However, mixing and matching artwork requires more work to make them blend well.
 Even so, TheDuckMask's artistic vision on [Eisyo-kobu - Oriental Blossom -Eika Shuuei-](https://osu.ppy.sh/beatmapsets/910194#fruits/1899381) ended up in a seamless picturesque experience!
 This one gets livelier further in, just like the process of a painting!

-And that's it for this time!
+And that's about it for this time!
 Be sure to check out their future works—we certainly are looking forward to them!

 Think you've got what it takes to become the next great storyboarder?
 No?
 Well, either way, if you want to learn more about storyboarding, seek advice and feedback for your own creations, or just want to keep up with the latest in the making, then we highly recommend to stop by at the [osu! storyboarder banquet Discord server](https://discord.gg/B8NX7YW "Discord")!
 You may be surprised at what people are brewing up...